 Early Detection Strategies

-Spotting a power steering leak early can save your bank account and your steering system.
-Employ these early detection strategies:
+Spotting a power steering leak early can protect both your wallet and your steering system.
+Try these strategies:

 - Listen for noises.
-Whining or groaning sounds while turning can be a red flag.
+Whining or groaning while turning is a red flag.

 - Feel the steering.
-Difficulty steering or a change in wheel grip should be checked.
+Difficulty turning or a change in grip should be checked promptly.

 - Look under the car.
-Puddles or drips of fluid under the vehicle’s front could mean trouble.
+Puddles or drips near the front of the vehicle could signal a leak.

 Concluding Thoughts On Cost Management